Chapter 40. Home Inspector Licensing Regulations

 c.
 Countertops and installed cabinets, including hardware.

 e.
 Garage doors and permanently mounted and installed garage door operators.
-The automatic safety reverse function of garage door openers shall be tested, either by physical obstruction as specified by the manufacturer, or by breaking the beam of the electronic photo eye but only when the test can be safely performed and will not risk damage to the door, the opener, any nearby structure, or any stored items.
+The automatic safety reverse function of garage door openers must be tested, either by physical obstruction as specified by the manufacturer or by breaking the beam of the electronic photo eye but only when the test can be safely performed and will not risk damage to the door, the opener, any nearby structure, or any stored items.

 5. Plumbing system.